ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 Feel free to use numbered lists or bullet points as you need.
 * Item 1
 * Item 2

-# Discussion and/or Conclusion

-We recommend to include some discussion or conclusion about your work.
-Feel free to modify the section title as it fits better to your manuscript.

-# Future work

-And maybe you want to add a sentence or two on how you plan to continue.
-Please keep reading to learn about citations and references.

-For citations of references, we prefer the use of parenthesis, last name and year.
-If you use a citation manager, Elsevier – Harvard or American Psychological Association (APA) will work.
-If you are referencing web pages, software or so, please do so in the same way.
-Whenever possible, add authors and year.
-We have included a couple of citations along this document for you to get the idea.
-Please remember to always add DOI whenever available, if not possible, please provide alternative URLs.
-You will end up with an alphabetical order list by authors’ last name.

 # Jupyter notebooks, GitHub repositories and data repositories